 Looking at stock charts can give a good idea of some aspects, but it does not provide any information on how the company behind the stock is doing.
 If you make sure that every investment you make is based on sound fundamental principles, you can avoid a FOMO stock.

 Avoid making investment decisions based on price fluctuations

 This is another important aspect to keep in mind, as an investor.
 Price fluctuations reflect just the demand, and supply dynamics of a particular stock.
 Making investment decisions based on how the stock trades, could put your investments at risk.
 Although the price action of stocks can be a good indicator of when to get in and out of a trade.
 It should not be the decisive factor.

 Define your investment strategy and follow it at all costs

 No matter how rational we think we are, emotions still impact our actions.
-A great way of limiting the impact of FOMO in your investments is to define a well throughout strategy.
+Therefore, a great way of limiting the impact of FOMO in your investments is to define a well throughout the strategy.
 This way you will be able to stick to that strategy, and avoid emotions driving your decisions.

 As we have seen, a FOMO stock is almost always never a good investment.
 A FOMO stock trade might pose a risk to your portfolio and your returns.
 As it usually disregards any logical reasons why this particular investment is adequate for you.

 Remember to always conduct your investment based on logical reasons.
 You want to make sure that there is a fundamental reason behind every investment decision you make.
 FOMO might have a devastating impact on your investments.
 Being able to control your emotions is among the most critical parts of the investment process.